Seating Sections of Arsenal’s Emirates Stadium

 The Clock End

 The Emirates Clock End first originated at Arsenal’s first stadium Highbury due to the famous Clock which was placed above the south stand at Highbury.
-It was one of the many features of Highbury instigated by the great innovator Herbert Chapman, which then made the south stand of the stadium the famous Clock End.
+It was one of the many features of Highbury instigated by the great innovator Herbert Chapman, who then made the south stand of the stadium the famous Clock End.
 This famous tradition within the club has made the south stand at the Emirates very famous making it a priority for fans to purchase their tickets in the famous Clock End and have a match day experience to remember.

 Transport to the Emirates Stadium